 Since Tim filed early for both his own retirement benefits and spousal benefits, Tim will continue to receive his own Social Security benefits of $750, even after Emily files at her full retirement age of 66.

-Had Emily waited until she was 68 to file for benefits, Tim would have reached his FRA age of 66 when he would be eligible for spousal benefits.
-Using the same example where Tim filed for his retirement benefits at age 62, his spousal benefits would be calculated as follows:
+Had Emily waited until she was 68 to file for benefits, Tim would be 66 (FRA) when he became eligible for spousal benefits.
+Using the same example (Tim files at 62), his spousal benefits are calculated as follows:

 50% of Emily’s FRA benefit (maximum spousal benefit) = $2,200/2 = $1,100.
 (Note: unlike a worker’s own retirement benefits, spousal benefits do not increase after FRA)